top of page

 Generally, a piano should be tuned every 12 to 18 months.
 If the piano is being played daily or for extended periods, then more frequent tuning may be required.
 However, even if the piano is not played regularly, we still recommend that the tuning be left no longer than 2 years.
 The reason for this is that in most cases, weather variations and differences in humidity can affect the tuning stability of the piano.
 With Australia's widely fluctuating temperatures, the tuning can drop even if the piano is not being regularly played.
 If a piano is left for many years without being tuned, the pitch will eventually drop to a point where it either cannot be tuned or needs several tunings to correct.

 Most piano tuners say 'No', we say 'Absolutely Yes'!
 And we have the skills and experience to fix it!
-Unlike new pianos, which have plastic components that clip together, older style pianos are made almost entirely from wooden components that are screwed into place.
-This is a distinct advantage for 2 reasons; the first being that if anything breaks we can physically remove it, glue it together, screw it together or make another part from scratch.
+Unlike new pianos, which often have plastic components that clip together, older style pianos are made almost entirely from wooden components that are screwed into place.
+This is a distinct advantage for 2 reasons; the first being that if anything breaks, we can physically remove it, glue it together, screw it together or make another part from scratch.
 The second reason is that we have a stockpile of over 10,000 spare parts in our piano restoration workshop.
-We have spent years dissembling old pianos for spare parts and to our knowledge, have more parts than any piano restoration workshop in Australia.
+We have spent years disassembling old pianos for spare parts.
 We have found that due to South Australia's harsh summer weather, the plastic components in new pianos often becomes brittle and simply break over time.
 Older style pianos don't have this issue.

-Each restoration job is unique as the work required may be different, so each job must be individually quoted.
+Each restoration job is unique, so must be individually quoted.
 Aside from our own stock, we restore approximately 15-25 pianos each year for customers across Australia.
-In general, restoration of the interior workings only can typically fall between $1,500 – $5,000, depending on what is required.
-Exterior restoration, such as French polishing the woodwork, in addition to the interior restoration will usually fall between $4,000 – $8,000.
+As a general guide, restoration of the interior workings can typically fall between $1,500 – $5,000.
+Exterior restoration, eg, French polishing the woodwork, in addition to the interior restoration will usually fall between $4,000 – $8,000.
 Pianos that need a complete restoration including interior, exterior and structural including re-stringing, will generally be upwards of $8,000.

-How can I get a quote to have my piano restored?
+• How can I get a quote for restoration of my piano?

 The first step is to take some photos of your piano, outside and inside (if possible).
 Send the photos through to us with your name, location, contact details and what you would like to have done.
 We will have a look and then contact you to discuss the options available to you and associated costs.
 Once you have decided exactly what you need, we will provide an accurate quote to complete the work.
 Photos and information can be sent to Joe at joe@leaverandson.com.au or 0408221272.